devpolo/gac/README.md

 # Faster and formated git commits

-A customizable bash function to simplify and format your `git commit -am "message"` command.
+A customizable bash function to faster and format your `git commit -am "message"` command.

 ## Install

-1. Open and past the entire `gac.sh` file content at the end of your `~/.zshrc` file:
+1. Open and past the entire `gac.sh` file content at the end of your `~/.zshrc` file.
-2. restart your terminal
+2. restart your terminal.
-3. Enjoy easy formated add and commit
+3. Enjoy faster and formated git add and git commit actions.

+**Disclaimer:** tested on macOS only.

 ## Exemple